SC/APC vs. SC/UPC: Which Connector is Right for Your FTTH Network

 - Funding guidelines favour future-proof APC technology

-- Modular systems with 5 years’ warranty are becoming standard
+- Modular systems are becoming the standard

 - Integration of Diamond E2000 connectors for industrial applications